rajeski/rajeski/README.md

 Career coach students from the EU’s leading online UI/UX design, Web Development, and Data Analytics/Science education provider.

-•	Advise an international student roster of 50 in a variety of time zones around the world
+•	Advise an international student roster of transitioning learners in a variety of time zones around the world

 •	Partner with students to create customized job search plans and strategies (concept to job-acceptance)

 Career Note: Held various Executive roles with increasing responsibilities in Silicon Valley, March 2000 – December 2010